lizmat/articles/5to6-phasers.md

 Block and Loop phasers
 ----------------------
-Block and Loop phasers are always associated with the surrounding block, regardless of where they are located in the block, just the way that the `CATCH` and `CONTROL` phasers are.
+Block and Loop phasers are always associated with the surrounding Block, regardless of where they are located in the block, just the way that the `CATCH` and `CONTROL` phasers are.
 Except you are not limited to only having one of each: although you could argue that having more than one doesn't improve maintainability.

+> Please note that any `sub` or `method` is *also* considered a Block with
+> regards to these phasers.

 | Name | Description |
 |:----------|:-----------|